10 min read

 You can now personally invite each one of your customers or leads to an event (rake up those ticket sales), to a landing page (get them to sign up), or to a demo booth (wow them into a conversation).
 You can even thank them with a personalized video. 🙂

-E-mail is the most preferred channel for personalized video, but try others, too.
+Most noteworthy e-mail is the most preferred channel for personalized video, but try others, too.
 The best video making tools enable easy integration and distribution of your personalized videos.

 Here is an excellent example of a personalized e-mail video for Derek inviting him to an insightful conference.

 Connecting through social media: You can also boost your social media campaigns with the magic of personalization.
 It can be a very effective way to raise awareness, increase engagement, and strengthen your relationship with your audiences.
-For example, charities can make personalized videos to thank their donors, engage people in fundraisers, and build a strong and engaging community of supporters.
+Similarly, charities can make personalized videos to thank their donors, engage people in fundraisers, and build a strong and engaging community of supporters.

 Almost 50% people retweeted and almost 80% people liked these personalized videos.
 The videos reached around 77,000 users on social media.
 That’s phenomenal for a non-profit!